 - Warm the oil in a large frying pan over a medium heat.

-- Add the vegetarian mince, paprika, chilli powder and a pinch of salt and pepper.
+- Add the vegetarian mince, paprika, chilli powder and a pinch of salt and black pepper to the hot oil.

 - Fry for 5 minutes, stirring occasionally, until defrosted (if applicable) and warmed through.
 If it starts to look dry on the base of the pan, you can add a tablespoon of water.

-- Add the garlic and strips of pepper salt.
+- Add the garlic and strips of pepper.
 Stir fry for 1 minute.

 - Add 200ml (¾ cup) of hot water.